1. What other sorts of whales may you encounter on a typical trip, or can we only see the Southern Right whale?

 Hermanus is roughly 1h30 drive from Cape Town, making it perfectly located for a whale watching day trip or better yet, as there is lots to do, a 2 night stay.
 There are two routes, the highway with mountain passes, vineyards and forests or the R44 Coastal route which has been praised as one of the best scenic drives in South Africa.

 Unfortunately, there are no scheduled public buses or trains to Hermanus.
-If you are not self-driving and require transport please do contact us and we can book this for you, see our Cape Town Shuttle & Private Transfer prices for 2015.
+If you are not self-driving and require transport please do contact us and we can arrange this for you.

 4. Will we see sharks?